HaxeFoundation/HaxeManual/md/manual/types.md

 ## 2 Types

-The Haxe Compiler employs a rich typing system which helps detecting type-related errors in a program at compile-time.
-A type error is an invalid operation on a given type, such as dividing by a String, trying to access a field of an Integer or calling a function with not enough (or too many) arguments.
+The Haxe Compiler employs a rich type system which helps detecting type-related errors in a program at compile-time.
+A type error is an invalid operation on a given type such as dividing by a String, trying to access a field of an Integer or calling a function with not enough (or too many) arguments.

 In some languages this additional safety comes at a price because programmers are forced to explicitly assign types to syntactic constructs: